HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 </script>

-Don’t let the technical appearance intimidate you.
+Don’t let the technical appearance put you off.
 Most tools generate this automatically once you input the content.

 Query intent mapping is the practice of aligning your content structure with what users actually want when they search.
-It’s not enough to target a keyword—you need to understand the intent behind it.
+Targeting a keyword isn’t enough.
+You need to understand the intent behind it.

 There are four primary search intents: